-Existing law requires the trial of a criminal action conducted in a justice court to be tried by a jury of six jurors.
-(NRS 175.021) Section 3 of this bill requires such a trial conducted in a municipal court also to be tried by a jury of six jurors.
 Existing law directs, in relation to the procedures for conducting jury trials, the State, as prosecutor, to perform certain duties.
 (NRS 175.051, 175.141) Sections 4 and 5 of this bill revise the persons required to perform such duties to include any prosecuting attorney, which may include the city attorney for jury trials conducted in a municipal court.
 Existing law also directs, in relation to the procedures for conducting jury trials, the sheriff of each county to perform certain duties.
-(NRS 6.090, 175.421) Sections 6 and 10 of this bill revise the persons required to perform such duties to include the chief of police, as applicable.
+(NRS 6.090, 175.421) Sections 6 and 10 of this bill revise the persons required to perform such duties to include the chief of police or chief marshal, as applicable.